 Reviewing and reinforcing key concepts is a necessary and important part of teaching – especially after winter break.
 Some effective strategies to help students refresh their knowledge and get back into their learning routine include things like the use of concept maps, peer teaching, and even reflection.

 Tammy from The Owl Teacher loves to incorporate games to motivate and engage students.
 Oftentimes, with games, students don’t even think about the learning aspect but are focused on winning and fun.
-While many teachers are familiar with review games such as Jeopardy, Kahoot, or Quizlet, Tammy writes about 5 Games for Reviewing Any Content that also engages students creatively.
+While many teachers are familiar with review games such as Jeopardy, Kahoot, or Quizlet, Tammy writes about 5 Games for Reviewing Any Content that also engage students creatively.
 Visit her blog to learn more!

 Winter Break Memories